rlan/csv2ical/README.md

   Convert a CSV file to an ICS file.

-  Convert a CSV file with event details to an iCalendar ICS file, which can be imported into apps like Google Calendar, Microsoft Outlook, Apple macOS Calendar and etc.
+  Convert a CSV file with event details to an iCalendar ICS file, which can be imported into apps like Google Calendar, Microsoft Outlook, Apple Calendar and etc.

   CSV_NAME is the file name of a CSV file with event details.